 [THIS ENTIRE REVIEW WILL CONTAIN HEAVY SPOILERS FOR WHAT LITTLE PLOT THIS ANIME HAS]

 The real princess eventually wakes up, then plot hole after plot hole she finds out what Slaine is doing and manages to escape with Inaho's help.
 Princess Ass-pump marries some random dude named Count Cocaine and takes over rule of the Empire.
 Then Slaine gets wrecked.
 They use him as a scapegoat to blame the entire war on.
+The entirety of earth apparently completely forgives Princess Ass-plumber after her impostor shit talks everyone and their mother with obscene levels of hate and Aryan supremacy.
+Apparently decades of indoctrination, hatred, prejudice, racism, discontent with poverty and human greed disappeared just like that.
 The war ends.
 Earth and Mars hold hands and circle jerk over each other in a new golden age of peace and prosperity.
 Happy happy fine and dandy.
-Wouldnt it be nice if actual conflicts in the real world could be solved so easily?
+Wouldn't it be nice if actual conflicts in the real world could be solved so easily?
 Just blame every little problem on one person.
 Then kill him.
 Poof.
 Problems solved just like that.

-Seriously thats the entire plot.
+Seriously that's the entire plot.
 Yup.
 The end.
-Go home everyone.
+Aren't you fucking glad you watched this show?

-The music is the only part of this anime thats genuinely good.
+The music was composed by none other than Hiroyuki Sawano, so as expected, it is quite good.
 Too bad they keep on replaying the same fucking song over and over again for every single god damn fight scene that you begin to hate the song.
+Good music is important, but making sure the music is used in a timely and appropriate manner is also important.
+This show succeeds in the former part, but fails in the latter.

 Here comes the juicy part.
 CHARACTER.